 1. It can be nearly impossible to reach your target audience

-Thanks to the ever changing algorithms, getting your content in front of you audience is harder than ever.
-Only a small percentage of your followers see what you’re posting every day so the chance they miss out on important content is sky high.
-Unless you’re willing to pay to boost your posts, that is.
+Thanks to the ever-changing algorithms, getting your content in front of your audience is harder than ever.
+Only a small percentage of your followers see what you're posting every day so the chance they miss out on important content is sky-high.
+Unless you're willing to pay to boost your posts, that is.

 2. You don't own the platform

 You may spend hours each month planning your content and perfecting your captions, but the truth is it could all disappear in an instant.
 Whether someone flags your account as spam, you get hacked, or the platform shuts down you could lose your content and your followers in the blink of an eye.

 How will you contact your followers if you lose access to your social media or you need to relay important (time-sensitive) information?

 Enter, the email list!